InfuseAI/primehub-site/docs/quickstart/login-portal-user.md

 >If users don't belong to any group, the page shows `No group available` without any features.
 Please contact administrators.

 ![](assets/v3-landing-user-no-group.png)

+### Home

+At Home, the layout has three areas:

++ **Top-left**: it has links of external documents where users can get started from and shortcuts of features where users can take actions quickly.

++ **Bottom-left**: it displays recent activities (such as Job, Model) done by the user; where users can have an quick-view of activities status.
++ **Right**: it displays *permitted user quota in this group* and *used/limit group quotas*.

 ### Profile Menu